Nahal Toosi: Background

 Nahal Toosi was born in Tehran, Iran.
 Her family immigrated to the United States when she was six years old.
-She graduated valedictorian from McKinney High School in McKinney, Texas.
-In 2000, she received a BA from the University of North Carolina at Chapel Hill, where she reported and edited for the student-run The Daily Tar Heel.
+She was valedictorian at McKinney High School in McKinney, Texas.
+She completed a BA at the University of North Carolina at Chapel Hill, and had edited and reported for the student-run The Daily Tar Heel.

 Career

-Toosi worked for the Milwaukee Journal Sentinel on topics from higher education to foreign correspondence from Iraq (including the US invasion in 2003), Egypt, Thailand, and Germany.
-In 2005, she joined the Associated Press, where she was both reporter and editor based in: New York, Islamabad, Kabul, and London.
-In 2011, she was one of the first foreign correspondents to reach Abbottabad, Pakistan, after the killing of Osama bin Laden.
-In 2013, she joined Politico, where she is now senior foreign affairs correspondent.
+Toosi worked for the Milwaukee Journal Sentinel on such topics as higher education, a foreign correspondent (Iraq (including the US invasion in 2003), Egypt, Thailand, and Germany).
+She joined the Associated Press (2005) as an editor and reporter based in: New York, Islamabad, Kabul, and London.
+She was one of the first foreign correspondents in 2011 to reach Abbottabad, Pakistan, after the killing of Osama bin Laden.
+She joined Politico (2013) where she is now senior foreign affairs correspondent.

 She has contributed to Rohingya Crisis project at the Pulitzer Center.
 She has spoken publicly at the College of William & Mary and on news shows including: CBS News, WNYC, WAMU, KCRW, and Wisconsin Public Radio.